maria-antoniak/word-embedding-stability/README.md

 `run.py` -- the main file that loops through all the corpora, models, etc. and submits scripts as condor jobs

-`run.py` submits the following to condor:
+The above script submits the following to condor:
 `process.sh` -- prepares the corpora for training
 `train.sh` -- trains the models
 `evaluate.sh` -- gets the most similar words